+The car battery is an important component of your vehicle.
+Without it, your car won’t start.
 If you have never turned a car key to hear that sad click-click-click of a starter without enough juice to power up the engine, then lucky you.
-If you just heard that noise a few minutes ago and now you need to know how to jump start a car, don’t you worry, we’ve got your back.
-(And if you’re just educating yourself in general so you know how to jump a car battery should the need ever arise, then a tip of the cap to you, you prepared motorist!)
+If you just heard that noise a few minutes ago and now you need to know how to jump-start a car, don’t you worry, we’ve got your back.

-You will need a pair of jumper cables, a vehicle with a functional battery to which you can connect, and that’s it, not counting your dead car.
+You will need a pair of jumper cables and a vehicle with a functional battery to which you can connect.
+That’s it — not counting your dead car, of course.
 Note that if your cables are too short to connect the two batteries, you can connect two sets of jumper cables to give yourself more length.

 - Put both cars in park (or in a gear for a manual) and turn them off.

 - Locate both car batteries and flip up the plastic covers over their terminals.

 - Connect one clip (the one with the red cord, for ease of use, if your cables are standard red and black — if not, just note carefully which you are using) to the POSITIVE terminal of the dead battery, which will have a plus symbol (+) or the letters POS.